CaspervonKrusenstierna/Hpfusket/README.md

 The people who know how to write the cheat split the test up 50/50.
 At the 45 minute mark both of the writers get the letters "A,B,C,D,E" sequentially communicated to them 20 times with a pause between each letter trough the earpieces.
 When the letter corresponding to the writers answer plays they move the phone taped to their leg or somewhere else a bit to signal the correct answer trough the phones accelerometer.
-Once the answers are submitted they are appended and sent out the customers.
+Once the answers are submitted they are appended and sent out to the customers.

 Problems:
 The only thing that poses a problem to this method currently are the metal detector tests,